eslint/rfcs/designs/2023-rule-performance-statistics/README.md

 This document describes a new ESLint flag `stats`, which enables the user to obtain a series of runtime *statistics* on top of their final lint results (refer to the table below).

-These statistics include more fine-grained timing information, such as the parse-, fix-, and lint-times and the number of directives, fix passes, and violations.
+These statistics include more fine-grained timing information, such as the parse-, fix-, and lint-times and the number of fix passes.

 | Stats          |        |       | Description |
 |----------------|--------|-------|-------------|